-- The Stadhius (Town Hall) on the Markt
+- The Stadhuis (Town Hall) on the Markt

 - Oude Kerk (Old church) – Vermeer and other prominent Delft citizens are buried here

-- Nieuwe Kerk (New Church) – Facing the Stadhius, Nieuwe Kerk contains the Dutch Royal family’s burial vault
+- Nieuwe Kerk (New Church) – Facing the Stadhuis, Nieuwe Kerk contains the mausoleum of William the Conqueror and the Dutch Royal family’s burial vault

 - The Oostpoort (Eastern Gate) – the only remaining gate of the old city walls

-There are many hotels in Delft that enjoy canal views and these include the 4-star Hotel de Art, Hotel Leeuwenbrug, Hotel Grand Canal Station Delft and Bridges House Hotel Delft.
+There are many hotels in Delft that enjoy canal views and these include the 4-star Hotel Royal Bridges, Hotel Leeuwenbrug, Hotel Grand Canal Station Delft and Bridges House Hotel Delft.
 For the complete list of hotels in Delft see Here.

 How to Get to Delft